Swap your home with HomeSwapper

 How do I register?

 To register, simply complete the application form online.
 HomeSwapper will then ask us, as your landlord, to confirm if you qualify to register for the scheme.
-Access to the website is also available at all our local Neighbourhood Offices and if you need assistance a member of staff will be happy to help.

 What is the exchange procedure?